 The demanding nature of this role is why it is well remunerated.
 In keeping with previous years, data scientists continue to exceed others in analytics in terms of compensation.
 According to Glassdoor, data scientists’ salaries in the United States boast between $83,000 on the low end and $154,000 on the high end, recording an average base pay of $113,309 across all levels.

 The influence that data science wields in business operations has allowed it to remain immune to recent massive disruption across the US workforce.
-Case in point: while employment in other industries has fallen due to the onslaught of the Covid-19 pandemic, data science and analytics organizations are holding steady as 50% of which have either increased hiring (7.6%) or suffered no impacts (42.1%).
+Case in point: while employment in other industries has fallen due to the onslaught of the Covid-19 pandemic, data science and analytics organizations are holding steady as 50% have either increased hiring (7.6%) or suffered no impacts (42.1%).

 In terms of job satisfaction, negative sentiments appear to be the exception rather than the rule.
 Data scientists early this year came in with an overall job satisfaction rating of 4.0 on a scale of 1 to 5, one of the highest across the board.